 Before the students of Mt.
-Hebron knew who the candidates were, they discussed what the number one quality in a SMOB would be.
+Hebron knew who the candidates were, they discussed what the top qualities in a SMOB should be.
 The words respect, integrity, listen, represent, and responsible were the most common.

 Mt.
 Hebron sophomore Sofia Majid said, “I don’t know who the candidates are, but they must represent me and listen to the voice of the students if they wish to be elected and be an effective SMOB.”